 In this section, the behavior of VMI (13) is compared with the one of HM (7), VE (8), and VKL (9).
 To compute these viewpoint quality measures, we need a preprocess step to estimate the projected area of the visible polygons of the object at each viewpoint.
 Before projection, a different color is assigned to each polygon.
 The number of pixels with a given color divided by the total number of pixels projected by the object gives us the relative area of the polygon represented by this color (conditional probability p(o|v)).
-In this paper, all measures have been computed without taking into account the background and using a projection resolution of 640×480 .
+Although all these measures are sensitive to the size of the viewpoint sphere with respect to the object, in this paper we have not taken into account this fact.
+For comparison purposes, all measures have been computed without taking into account the background.